 If your sales need to be close to $4,000 this month, make that your activity goal.
-Start off by taking the historical performance of your salesperson all through the sales funnel in order to find out how many calls, emails, and meetings they require.
+Start by taking your salesperson’s historical performance all through the sales funnel to find out how many calls, emails, and meetings they require.

 For instance, they need an average of about five deals every month to hit the quota.
-If 50% of their tryouts change into contracts, that means they have to demo to about eight prospects every month.
-If only 30% of their phone calls lead to tryouts, they will have to call approximately 27 people.
+If 50% of their tryouts change into contracts, they have to demo to about eight prospects monthly.
+If only 30% of their phone calls lead to tryouts, they must call approximately 27 people.

 Working from backward will let you convert an intimidating revenue target to management metrics.